k-omura/truetype_Arduino/README.md

   - SSD1306 (SPI) [Demo](https://youtu.be/WLiS6KDrS6Q "SSD1306")
   - Waveshare e-Paper 2.9inch (SPI) [Demo](https://youtu.be/qs_nOYCx91o "e-Paper")
   - Waveshare e-Paper 7.5inch(B) (Via bitmap array) [Demo](https://youtu.be/n9_DJ3ugalQ "e-Paper")

-See also the ILI9341 ESP32's exclusive code for any display.
-The font file is read in the same way as ILI9341, but the example code on other displays has not been updated yet.
-It is common to use the SPI for loading the SD card.
-For that reason, the work of the I2C display is not prioritized.

 # Note
 Feel free to post any bugs or ideas for fixes and improvements!